ptesser/awesome-reference-resources/javascript/README.md

-# Javascript References and Resources
+# JavaScript References and Resources

 ## Links